logzio/documentation/docs/shipping/Code/dotnet.md

 Replace [[your_apdex_name]] with the name that you assigned to the timer metric.

-For troubleshooting this solution, see our [.NET core troubleshooting guide](https://docs.logz.io/docs/user-guide/infrastructure-monitoring/troubleshooting/dotnet-core-troubleshooting/).
+See our [.NET core troubleshooting guide](https://docs.logz.io/docs/user-guide/infrastructure-monitoring/troubleshooting/dotnet-core-troubleshooting/) for additional assistance.

-#### Send custom metrics to Logz.io with a Logz.io exporter defined by a config file
+### Configuring Logz.io exporter via config file for custom metrics

 **Before you begin, you'll need**:

-* An application in .NET Core 3.1 or higher
+* .NET Core 3.1 or higher
 * An active Logz.io account

-##### Install the App.Metrics.Logzio package

-Install the App.Metrics.Logzio package from the Package Manager Console:
+1. Install the App.Metrics.Logzio package from the Package Manager Console:

 ```csharp
 Install-Package Logzio.App.Metrics
 ```

-If you prefer to install the library manually, download the latest version from NuGet Gallery.
+If you prefer to install the library manually, download the latest version from **NuGet** Gallery.

-##### Create MetricsBuilder

-To create MetricsBuilder, copy and paste the following code into the function of the code that you need to export metrics from:
+2. Create MetricsBuilder by copying and pasting the following code into the function of the code that you need to export metrics from:

 ```csharp
 var metrics = new MetricsBuilder()